 Recovering individuals and their families need to feel a sense of social acceptance, validation, and connection.
 Because of this, recovery and sober living communities are essential for achieving a sense of belonging and healthy self-esteem.

 Recovering persons and family members need to find their individual passion or purpose.
 Some make their experience and personal journey from active addiction to successful recovery a passionate mission.
 They may take that sense of purpose a step further by pursuing an education in the addiction field to become addiction professionals or authoring a book detailing their experiences in the hopes of helping others.
 Many others end up realizing dreams that have absolutely nothing to do with addiction or recovery.
 Regardless of the mission, the person must find out what makes them tick and pursue it with fervor.

 6. Sense of Competency

-Sometimes, codependent and enabling family members of addicts feel the need to be in control of their loved one.
+Sometimes, codependent and enabling family members of people who struggle with addiction feel the need to control their loved ones.
 This prevents them from developing a sense of competency (among other things).
-However, it is important for every individual to know that they are capable and competent in order to encourage self-esteem and success in recovery.
+However, every individual needs to know that they can encourage self-esteem and success in recovery.

-Recovering addicts and family members who work together to ensure that these six elements are met will not only raise a broken self-esteem, but will also likely see a successful, lifelong recovery for themselves as individuals and as a family.
-If you or someone you know is seeking help with addiction, please visit our directory of treatment centers or call 866-606-0182 to start the path to recovery today.
+People recovering from addiction and family members who work together to ensure that these six elements are met will not only raise broken self-esteem, they will also likely see a successful, lifelong recovery for themselves as individuals and as a family.